neu-se/covey.town/README.md

 In the `frontend` directory, run `npm start` (again, you'll need to run `npm install` the very first time).
 After several moments (or minutes, depending on the speed of your machine), a browser will open with the frontend running locally.
 The frontend will automatically re-compile and reload in your browser if you change any files in the `frontend/src` directory.

+### INSTRUCTIONS FOR LAUNCHING OUR TEXT CHAT FEATURE

+Our feature is directly built into the existing covey.town frontend/services folders.
+Following the instructions for configuring and launching the existing frontend and backend results in it being deployed correctly.
+You can interact with it alongside the covey.town game screen, but it will not display if your browser window is too small.